Tenancy Charges Policy

 For more information on which tenants are required to pay bond rental bonds, see the Rental Bonds Policy.

 Miscellaneous debts occur because of various other tenancy related charges, such as bank fees for dishonoured payments, council fines for unregistered swimming pools and court costs.
-For example, if a tenant pays their rent by cheque, which is later dishonoured, FACS Housing will place the dishonour fees on the tenant’s miscellaneous account.
+For example, if a tenant pays their rent by cheque, which is later dishonoured, FACS will place the dishonour fees on the tenant’s miscellaneous account.

 Combined former debt